Jake Winebaum: Early career

+The Walt Disney Company

+While at Disney, Winebaum founded FamilyPC magazine in 1994.
+The same year, he compiled the business plan for The Walt Disney Company’s Internet initiatives which he subsequently led.
+In 1995, Winebaum was named president of Disney Online.
+As president of Disney Online, and later as Chairman of Buena Vista Internet Group, he oversaw all of Disney’s Internet businesses, including Disney.com, ABCNews.com and ESPN.com.

+eCompanies
-Winebaum left Disney in 1999 to co-found eCompanies, an Internet incubator and venture fund, with EarthLink founder Sky Dayton.
-It is a privately held company, and while it reportedly struggled for a time when the dot-com bubble burst, it ultimately launched and funded several successful companies.

-The businesses that came out of eCompanies include LowerMyBills.com, which was purchased by Experian in 2005, JAMDAT Mobile, which went public and was then purchased by Electronic Arts, Boingo Wireless, which went public in 2011, USBX which was purchased by Imperial Capital, and Business.com which was purchased by RH Donnelly in 2007.
-Winebaum was CEO of Business.com from 2002 until its sale in 2007.
+Winebaum left Disney in 1999 to co-found eCompanies, a privately held Internet incubator and venture fund, with EarthLink founder Sky Dayton.
+The company reportedly struggled for a time when the dot-com bubble burst, but ultimately launched and funded additional companies.
+Such businesses included LowerMyBills.com, which was purchased by Experian in 2005, JAMDAT Mobile, which went public and was then purchased by Electronic Arts, Boingo Wireless, which went public in 2011, USBX which was purchased by Imperial Capital, and Business.com which was purchased by RH Donnelly in 2007.
+Winebaum served as CEO of Business.com from 2002 until its sale in 2007.

+Brighter

-In January 2010, Winebaum founded Brighter.com.
+In January 2010, Winebaum founded Brighter.
 Brighter is an online dental care resource.
-Cigna acquired Brighter in December 2017 and as part of the transaction Winebaum became Cigna's Chief Digital Officer.
+Cigna acquired Brighter in December 2017 and, as part of the transaction, Winebaum became Cigna's Chief Digital Officer.

+Applied Cognition

 Winebaum co-founded Applied Cognition with Paul Dagum in December 2020 where he serves as Executive Chairman.
 The company is developing a device and health management platform to treat and prevent age-related decline in cognitive function.